-MDOT is required to report to FHWA on the establishment of state performance targets and the progress made in attaining the state targets on biennial basis (October 1 of each even numbered year).
-One exception to the reporting requirements is for the safety performance measures, which are required to be reported by MDOT to FHWA through the Highway Safety Improvement Program Annual Report by August 31 of each year.
+MDOT is required to report to Federal Highway Administration (FHWA) on the establishment of state performance targets and the progress made in attaining the state targets on biennial basis (October 1 of each even numbered year).
+One exception to the reporting requirements is for the safety performance measures, which are currently required to be reported by MDOT to FHWA through the Highway Safety Improvement Program Annual Report by August 31 of each year.

-MPOs are not required to provide annual reports other than MPO decisions on targets.
-MPOs are required to report MPO performance targets, or support of state targets, to MDOT in accordance with the documented procedures.
+MPOs are not required to provide annual reports other than MPO decisions on targets (and other than this System Performance Report).
+MPOs are required to report any MPO-specific performance targets, or the MPO may report local support of the state targets, to MDOT in accordance with the documented procedures.

-2023 Safety Targets - Road and Highways
+2024 Safety Targets - Road and Highways

-Federal regulations require the use of five-year rolling averages for each of the performance measures which include Fatalities, Fatality Rate per 100 million VMT, Serious Injuries, Serious Injury rate per 100 million VMT, Non-Motorized Fatalities and Serious Injuries.
-The charts for 2022 and for the 2023 estimates were provided by MDOT.
+Federal regulations currently require the use of five-year rolling averages for each of the performance measures which include Fatalities, Fatality Rate per 100 million VMT, Serious Injuries, Serious Injury rate per 100 million VMT, Non-Motorized Fatalities and Serious Injuries.
+The charts for 2023 and for the 2024 estimates were provided by MDOT.